aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/creating-ooxml-charts-from-scratch-using-aspose-words/_index.md

 ### How to InsertScatterChart

-The code example given below demonstrates how to insert a scatter chart.
+The code example given below shows how to insert a scatter chart.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Charts-InsertScatterChart-InsertScatterChart.cpp" >}}